ProGraMajster/lizzie/docs/introduction.md

 set(@count, 'foo')  // Throws a runtime exception
 ```

+Attempting to assign a value that cannot be converted to the specified type
+raises a `LizzieRuntimeException` at runtime.

 ### Host memory variables

 Sometimes you want values to survive multiple script executions.
 Lizzie exposes